mcfnord/hc22_archive/README.md

 During your turn, you can move pieces around.
 If you want to reset to the start of your turn, click *Oops*.
 When you've made your move, click *That's mahmove*.

-## Quirks you must deal with right now
+## Quirks you must deal with until I fix them

 To attack a piece, ask your opponent to remove it from the board.